-Viewpoint 6: Stafford Common
+Historic Environment Viewpoint 8: Stafford Common

-- 9.53 Stafford Common is located on the northern outskirts of the town and comprises an area of open grassland, which is grazed in part by horses.
-It is located four kilometres from the site and the nature of the view is shown here as VP 15 in Appendix EDP 1. - 9.54 This image illustrates that the castle keep is a highly visible and prominent feature of the landscape, dominating the skyline in tandem with the Iron Age hillfort of Berry Ring on the opposite side of the M6 motorway. - 9.55 The castle is perceived as a substantial folly or 'eye-catcher' protruding from an area of dense woodland, beneath which is a linear expanse of undeveloped agricultural enclosures which appears to extend in a band across the motorway towards Berry Ring scheduled monument.

-- 9.56 These fields, which comprise arable land on the lower slopes and permanent pasture on the higher slopes closer to the castle, serve to separate the scheduled monument from the 20th century residential development around Doxey village. - 9.57 The nature of the intervening topography, acting in combination with the intervening distance, means that the development of land at Burleyfields would for the most part merge with the existing residential estates at Doxey village and therefore would not be intrusive or alien in that context. - 9.58 There would of course be some loss of arable fields around the base of the castle mound in the process, but the pre-eminence of the scheduled monument as a landmark feature would remain unchallenged, with the ring of woodland remaining clearly visible above the southern edge of the developed area.
+- 7.79 Stafford Common is located on the northern outskirts of the town and comprises an area of open grassland, which is grazed in part by horses.
+It is located four kilometres from the site and the nature of the view is shown here as VP 15 in Appendix EDP 1. - 7.80 This image illustrates that the castle keep is a highly visible and prominent feature of the landscape, dominating the skyline in tandem with the Iron Age hillfort of Berry Ring on the opposite side of the M6 motorway. - 7.81 The castle is perceived as a substantial folly or 'eye-catcher' protruding from an area of dense woodland, beneath which is a linear expanse of undeveloped agricultural enclosures which appears to extend in a band across the motorway towards Berry Ring scheduled monument. - 7.82 These fields, which comprise arable land on the lower slopes and permanent pasture on the higher slopes closer to the castle, serve to separate the scheduled monument from the 20th century residential development around Doxey village. - 7.83 The nature of the intervening topography, acting in combination with the intervening distance, means that the residential development of land at Burleyfields would for the most part merge with the existing residential estates at Doxey, therefore meaning that it would not be intrusive or indeed alien in this context. - 7.84 However, there would be a loss of arable fields around the base of the castle mound in the process, as the proposed allocation would extend residential development further up the slope towards the scheduled monument.
+Nonetheless, the pre-eminence of the scheduled monument as a landmark feature would remain unchallenged, with the ring of woodland remaining clearly visible above the southern edge of the developed area.